tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 Note that even though we generalize the type to store it into the environment, we *still return a monotype*.

-Hindley Milner types also include a `forall` quantifier that allows for some amount of polymorphism.
-Consider the function `id = x -> x`.
-The type of `id` is `forall 'a. 'a -> 'a`.
-This is kind of like a lambda for type variables.
-The `forall` construct binds type variables like normal lambdas bind normal variables.
-Some of the literature calls these *type schemes*.

 Generalize is kind of like the opposite of instantiate.
 It takes a type and turns it into a scheme using its free variables: